JianyuanZhong/StableDRL/README.md

-# Self-Normalized Variational Policy Optimization (SVPO)
+# StableDRL

-This repository contains the implementation of **SVPO** (Self-Normalized Variational Policy Optimization) for diffusion language models (specifically LLaDA).
+This repository contains the implementation of StableDRL for diffusion language models (specifically LLaDA).

 ## Getting Started